Found yourself wondering whether you can bring snacks into Disney World?

-The cost of a trip to Disney World can get expensive FAST!
+A trip to Disney World can get expensive, fast!

 However, one way to save money is by bringing food and drinks into the Disney World parks.
 In this post, we’ll be looking at whether you can bring snacks into the Disney World parks, the restrictions and benefits of doing so.

 You can bring snacks into Disney World.
 However, while there are no specific restrictions on how much food there are a couple of restrictions on what food.

 For safety and security, Disney World has some restrictions on the food and dining supplies that you can bring into the parks.
 These include;

 - No alcoholic drinks